Click on the year to view its timeline.

 2014 - MIS Celebrates its 40th Anniversary with a two day celebration.
 Dr. Hsinchun Chen named NSF Lead Program Director of the NSF (National Science Foundation) Smart and Connected Health (SCH) Program.

-Department heads include: Mohan Tanniru, J. Leon Zhao and Paulo Goes*
+Department heads include: Mohan Tanniru, J. Leon Zhao, Paulo Goes, and Sue Brown

 - #1 in Top Performing Individual Programs by Academic Analytics